MicrosoftDocs/sdk-api/sdk-api-src/content/wingdi/nf-wingdi-getcharacterplacementa.md

 It is recommended that an application use the <a href="https://msdn.microsoft.com/c2f19423-4410-44dd-83f1-5b858852051d">GetFontLanguageInfo</a> function to determine whether the GCP_DIACRITIC, GCP_DBCS, GCP_USEKERNING, GCP_LIGATE, GCP_REORDER, GCP_GLYPHSHAPE, and GCP_KASHIDA values are valid for the currently selected font.
 If not valid, <b>GetCharacterPlacement</b> ignores the value.

 The GCP_NODIACRITICS value is no longer defined and should not be used.

-#### - nMaxExtent [in]

-The maximum extent (in logical units) to which the string is processed.
-Characters that, if processed, would exceed this extent are ignored.
-Computations for any required ordering or glyph arrays apply only to the included characters.
-This parameter is used only if the GCP_MAXEXTENT value is specified in the <i>dwFlags</i> parameter.
-As the function processes the input string, each character and its extent is added to the output, extent, and other arrays only if the total extent has not yet exceeded the maximum.
-Once the limit is reached, processing will stop.

 ## -returns